 Darcy’s Law- An equation that describes the flow of liquid through a porous medium.

-Drilling Rig- The machine that creates the holes in the ground.
-These are typically large standing structures.
-Sometimes referred to as the “Christmas trees” when lit up at night.
+Drilling Rig- Typically large standing structure that creates holes in the ground.
+Sometimes referred to as a “Christmas tree” when lit up at night.

 EPA- Environmental Protection Agency.

 Estimated Ultimate Recovery (EUR)- The approximate amount of oil or gas that is potentially recoverable or has already been recovered from a well.

 Feedstock- A raw material, such as natural gas or natural gas liquids, that will be further processed.

 FERC- Federal Energy Regulatory Commission; regulates, monitors and investigates the interstate transmission of natural gas, oil and electricity, as well as natural gas and hydropower projects.